PaulaMateos/IRWA-2024-G_102_1/README.md

 - **Top Users by Tweet Count**: Identifies the most active users in terms of tweet volume.
 - **Retweets vs Likes Correlation**: Analyzes the relationship between retweets and likes.
 - **Heatmap**: Visualizes tweet activity patterns by hour and day of the week.

+### 4. Part 3 Instructions
+To complete the third part of this lab, execute exclusively all the unfolded cells within the notebook.
+These cells contain the necessary code for the lab, whereas any folded cells are non-essential code from previous labs and do not need to be executed.

 ### Prerequisites
 This project is designed to be run in Google Colab.
 Necessary datasets and libraries, including `nltk`, `matplotlib`, `pandas`, and `seaborn`, are pre-installed in the Colab environment.